flyve-mdm/ios-inventory-library/README.md

 We maintain a detailed documentation of the project on the website, check the [How-tos](http://flyve.org/ios-inventory-library/howtos/) and [Development](http://flyve.org/ios-inventory-library/) section.

+## Contribute

+Want to file a bug, contribute some code, or improve documentation?
+Excellent!
+Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/ios-inventory-library/issues).

 ## Contact

 For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/FlyveMDM](http://www.reddit.com/r/FlyveMDM) subreddit.
 You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm) or [@flyvemdm on Telegram](https://t.me/flyvemdm).
 Ping me @hectorerb in the IRC chatroom or in the Telegram Dev Group if you get stuck.

-## Contribute
+## Professional Services

-Want to file a bug, contribute some code, or improve documentation?
-Excellent!
-Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/ios-inventory-library/issues).
+The Flyve MDM and GLPI Network services are available through our [Partner's Network](http://www.teclib-edition.com/en/partners/).
+We provide special training, bug fixes with editor subscription, contributions for new features, and more.

+Obtain a personalized service experience, associated with benefits and opportunities.

 ## Copying